appdev-lessons/photogram-industrial-part-3/content.md

 g acm "Better sample data"
 ```

-And we should push this branch up to github for safe keeping, and for getting on a PR:
+And we should push this branch up to github for safe keeping, and for opening a PR:

 ```
 git push --set-upstream origin rb-starting-on-ui